 Trump-era walls include the steel ‘bollard-style’ walls, which are made of see-through steel bars.

-Congress recently approved an additional $1.375 billion dollars of funding for continued border wall construction for fiscal year 2021.
-In fiscal year 2020, congress authorized $1.375 billion dollars for the construction of an additional 69 miles in the Laredo sector.
-However, the Trump administration went around Congress and illegally transferred an additional $3.8 billion dollars in 2020 from the Department of Defense to continue to build the border wall.
+In fiscal years 2021 and 2020, Congress approved $1.375 billion dollars of funding per year for continued border wall construction.
+Yet, in 2020, the Trump administration went around Congress and illegally transferred an additional $3.8 billion dollars from the Department of Defense to continue wall construction.

-In fiscal year 2019, the administration re-appropriated $2.5 billion dollars of funds away from the Department of Defense funds used to support counter-drug activities and $3.6 billion dollars from military construction funding.
+In fiscal year 2019, the administration re-appropriated $2.5 billion dollars of funds away from the Department of Defense funds used to support counter-drug activities.
 SBCC and others took the Trump administration to court and won.
-The U.S. 9th Circuit Court found that this move was illegal.
-This ruling underscored that the president’s blatant abuse of power to build the dangerous wall is unlawful.
+The U.S. 9th Circuit Court found that this move was illegal, underscoring that Trump’s blatant abuse of power to build the dangerous wall was unlawful.